Muchisim: A Simulation Framework for Design Exploration of Multi-Chip Manycore Systems: Introduction

-\textbf{Our main technical contributions are}: \begin{itemize} \itemsep0em \item A novel performance modeling approach for distributed manycore architectures that allows for scalable simulations of \dci applications across millions of PEs. \item Performance, energy, area and cost modeling of multi-chip module (MCM) and interposer-based integrations, critical in the design of scalable manycore systems. \item Support for different parallelization strategies (do-all and task-based) and communication primitives (e.g., message-passing and reduction trees). \item A benchmark suite of eight applications and ten datasets of different sizes and characteristics. \item Two visualization tools to compare certain metrics for different datapoints (DUT configurations, applications and datasets) or analyze them for every PE throughout the execution of a single datapoint. \end{itemize}
+With a multifaceted analysis aimed at expanding the current understanding of manycore architectures for \dci applications, \proj offers a flexible yet powerful framework for exploring many design configurations, thereby contributing to the design and optimization of future large-scale systems. \textbf{Our main technical contributions are}: \begin{itemize} \itemsep0em \item A novel performance modeling approach for distributed manycore architectures that allows for scalable simulations of data-dependent and communication-intensive applications across millions of PUs. \item Performance, energy, area and cost modeling of multi-chip module (MCM) and interposer-based integrations, critical in the design of scalable manycore systems. \item Support for different parallelization strategies (do-all and task-based) and communication primitives (e.g., message-passing and reduction trees). \item A benchmark suite of eight applications especially programmed for distributed scale-out systems. \item Visualization tools that allow comparing system-wide metrics for different evaluations (i.e., design configurations, applications and datasets) and analyzing per-PU metrics throughout the entire execution of a particular evaluation. \end{itemize}